Lonesome Town

 "Lonesome Town" is a song written by Baker Knight.
-A version sung by Ricky Nelson became a hit single in the United States, reaching #7 on the Billboard Hot 100 and #15 on the R&B chart in 1958.
+A version sung by Ricky Nelson became a hit single in the United States, reaching No. 7 on the Billboard Hot 100 and No. 15 on the R&B chart in 1958.
 The song was featured on his 1959 album, Ricky Sings Again.
-Nelson is accompanied on the recording by the vocal quartet The Jordanaires.
+Nelson is accompanied on the recording by the vocal quartet the Jordanaires.